Leaf-Agriculture/docs/docs/alerts_events.md

 ### Operation created

-Event for when an operation has successfully created.
+Event for when an operation is successfully created.
 This event can be useful for identifying new operations when they are available.

 Alerts for this event are in the following format: